List of TermsAccess

 Network or Mixed-Model HMO: Provider arrangements that contract with a number of Independent Practice Associations or group practices to provide physician services to HMO enrollees in return for higher patient volume.
 This model is a multiple provider arrangement that can be either an open or closed panel.

 Network Providers: Limited grouping or panels of providers in a managed care arrangement with several delivery points.
-Enrollees may be required to use only network providers or may have financing liability for using non-network providers for medical services.
+Enrollees may be required to use only network providers or may have greater liability for costs when using non-network providers for medical services.

-Non-Forfeiture Benefits: A guarantee for a refund of all of the premiums paid in one of two way; (1) to a named beneficiary at the death of the insured, or, (2) as an "extended term" type benefit for as long as all premiums accrued will last with the balance (if any) left to a named beneficiary.
+Non-Forfeiture Benefits: A guarantee for a refund of all of the life insurance premiums paid in one of two ways; (1) to a named beneficiary at the death of the insured, or, (2) as an "extended term" type benefit for as long as all premiums accrued will last with the balance (if any) left to a named beneficiary.
 See Return of Premium

-Out-of-Network Care: Medical services obtained by managed care plan members from unaffiliated or non-contracted health care providers.
-In many plans, such care will not be reimbursed unless previous authorization is obtained.
+Out-of-Network Care: Medical services obtained by managed care plan members from unaffiliated or non-contracted healthcare providers.
+In many plans, such care will not be reimbursed or be reimbursed at a reduced rate.

 Partial Capitation Risk Contracts: State Medicaid contracts with HMOs or similar managed care organizations that accept risk for a defined set of services (for example, physician services and laboratory, x-ray, or clinic services).
 Other services are reimbursed on a fee-for-services basis.

-Per Review: Traditional quality assurance program to monitor standard processes of care or adverse outcomes of provider practice by other professional peers.
-The goal of peer review is to find and correct medical practices that do not conform to the standard processes of care.
+Peer Review: Traditional quality assurance program to monitor standard processes of care or adverse outcomes of provider practice by other professional peers.
+The goal of peer review is to find and correct medical practices that do not conform to the professional standards of care.

 Physician-Hospital Organization (PHO): Group practice arrangement that occurs when hospitals and physicians organize for purposes of contracting with managed care organizations.
 These relationships are formally organized, contractual, or corporate in character and include physicians outside the boundaries of a hospital's medical staff.